BattMoTeam/BattMo/Examples/Documentation/README.md

-In this directory, we collect the BattMo scripts that are used in the documentation but not included in the repo otherwise.
+In this directory, we collect BattMo scripts that are used in the documentation.

+The scripts are not particularly curated.